Determine opportunities for integrated rural land use and enterprise

 - how to research and assess opportunities for integrated rural land use and enterprise, and the key factors that should be taken into account

-- relevant land use systems
+- the relevant land use systems

 - how different rural land uses can work together and maximise opportunities